lamhq/tech-notes/pages/devops/aws/20-big-data/9-opensearch.md

 ## Overview

 OpenSearch is a managed service allowing you to run search and analytics engines for various use cases.

-It is the successor to Amazon Elasticsearch Service.

-Allow quick analysis.
-You're able to Quickly ingest, search, and analyze data in your clusters.
+Primarily used for analyzing log files and various documents, especially within an ETL process.

 **Scalable**.
 You can easily scale cluster infrastructure running the open-source OpenSearch services.